 At the beginning of the twenty-first century, Cairo’s metropolitan population exceeded 17 million.
 It is considered the commercial and industrial center of Egypt, the cultural capital of the Arab world, and a landmark of historical and cultural sites.
 It also holds publishing houses, modern universities, a cultural industry, playhouses, and a new opera house.

-Under Cairo’s impressive possessions, historical and present, is also a city where unemployment, pollution, sprawl, and unchecked overpopulation remain dominant and persistent issues for its residents.
+Despite Cairo’s impressive possessions, historical and present, it is also a city where unemployment, pollution, sprawl, and unchecked overpopulation remain dominant and persistent issues for its residents.
 In January of 2011, young residents of the city took over the downtown public squares in opposition to decades of poverty and oppression.
 After weeks of unprecedented protests that gained international media coverage, the country’s long-standing dictator-ruler, Egyptian President Hosni Mubarak, was forced to step down.